ycpcs/cs370-fall2023/syllabus.md

 ### Student Accessibility Services

 York College of Pennsylvania offers a variety of academic accommodations to students with documented disabilities to ensure their success.
 To request accommodations, please contact Student Accessibility Services at (717) 815.1717 or <sas@ycp.edu>.
 Student Accessibility Services will discuss the confidential process of requesting accessibility services and establish the accommodations for which the student is eligible.

+There is a possibility that during this course, classroom lectures may be recorded in accordance with York College of Pennsylvania policies for Student Accessibility Services.

 ## Disclaimer